The Complete Guide to Offline Audience Segmentation

 Placer.ai: Your One-Stop-Shop for Audience Segmentation

 Placer.ai’s user-friendly location intelligence platform provides you with all the tools you need to easily conduct thorough audience segmentation.
-The foundation of Placer’s platform is highly accurate and anonymized foot traffic data which reveals where people go in the physical world.
+The foundation of Placer’s platform – built with a privacy-by-design approach – is highly accurate foot traffic data which reveals where people go in the physical world.
 Placer makes it easy for customers to leverage this data to determine the True Trade Area of any specific commercial location or broader geographic region and analyze its captured and potential markets.
 Placer’s Data Marketplace includes an extensive selection of demographic, psychographic, geosocial, and other datasets that can be seamlessly integrated with the foot traffic data to yield instant, actionable audience segmentation insights.
 Some of the many datasets available in Placer’s Marketplace include:

 • Spatial.ai’s PersonaLive, which combines store visitation with digital behavior data to divide consumers into 80 different segments encompassing behavioral and demographic traits.